 For Synchrony Financial to be a well-capitalized savings and loan holding company, Synchrony Bank must be well-capitalized and Synchrony Financial must not be subject to any written agreement, order, capital directive, or prompt corrective action directive issued by the Federal Reserve Board to meet and maintain a specific capital level for any capital measure.
-As of December 31, 2020 and 2019, Synchrony Financial met all the requirements to be deemed well-capitalized.
+At December 31, 2021 and 2020, Synchrony Financial met all the requirements to be deemed well-capitalized.

-The following table sets forth the composition of our capital ratios for the Company calculated under the Basel III Standardized Approach rules at December 31, 2020 and 2019, respectively.
+The following table sets forth the composition of our capital ratios for the Company calculated under the Basel III Standardized Approach rules at December 31, 2021 and 2020, respectively.